Anton Hackl: War against the Soviet Union

-In July 1941 he was posted with JG 77 to the Eastern Front, supporting Generalfeldmarschall (Field Marshal) Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing the Ukraine and its capital Kiev.
+In July 1941 he was posted with JG 77 to the Eastern Front, supporting Generalfeldmarschall (Field Marshal) Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing Ukraine and its capital Kiev.
 On 29 July 1941, Hackl was appointed Staffelkapitän of 5.
 Staffel, replacing Hauptmann Erich Friedrich.
 Hackl claimed his first victory on the Eastern Front, and fifth overall, on 1 August 1941.
 Operating from an airfield at Kishinev, II.
 Gruppe flew missions in the vicinity of Grigoriopol, on the eastern bank of the river Dniester.
 That day, Hackl flew an escort fighter mission for Kampfgeschwader 27 (KG 27–27th Bomber Wing), claiming a Polikarpov I-16 fighter aircraft shot down.

 By the end of 1941, his number of aerial victories had increased to 26.
 Hackl became an "ace-in-a-day" for the first time on 19 April 1942, claiming two Mikoyan-Gurevich MiG-3, two Polikarpov R-Z and one I-18 shot down over the Isthmus of Perekop.
 His score increased further, and by May 1942, after 51 victories he received the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
 During the month of July 1942, Hackl claimed 37 enemy aircraft shot down in the aerial battles around Voronezh, including 6 victories in a day on both 21 and 23 July.
 In August 1942, he claimed 14 further victories which included his 100th claim on 3 August.
 He was the 16th Luftwaffe pilot to achieve the century mark.

 Following his 106th aerial victory, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 7 August 1942.
 He was the 109th member of the German armed forces to be so honored.
 Hackl and together with Oberfeldwebel Franz-Josef Beerenbrock were presented the Oak Leaves by Adolf Hitler at the Führerhauptquartier at Rastenburg.
 He claimed his last victory on the Eastern Front on 5 September 1942.
 On 7 November, II.
 Gruppe received orders to immediately transfer to the Mediterranean theater.